Kishok-S-123/hilti-trimble-slam-challenge-2026/README.md

    * [Stella-VSLAM Example](#stella-vslam-example)

 <!-- TOC --><a name="introduction"></a>
-# Introduction: Visual-Inertial SLAM Challenge with Additional Building Floorplans
+# 360° Camera-Based Visual-Inertial SLAM Challenge with Additional Building Floorplans

 Accurate and reliable SLAM is a cornerstone of robotics, automation, and digital construction workflows.
 Yet real-world construction sites remain one of the most challenging environments for modern Visual-Inertial SLAM systems: changing lighting conditions, repetitive textures and partial building progress push even state-of-the-art algorithms to their limits.

 To advance the field and establish a common benchmark for these demanding scenarios, [Hilti](http://hilti.com/), [Trimble](https://www.trimble.com/), and the [Dynamic Robot Systems Group](https://dynamic.robots.ox.ac.uk/) of University of Oxford have joined forces to launch the SLAM Challenge 2026.
-Our intention is to provide an open and realistic dataset, captured directly on active construction sites, to evaluate and compare SLAM systems in real industrial conditions.
+Our intention is to provide an open and realistic dataset, captured directly on active construction sites and using **360° camera**, to evaluate and compare SLAM systems in real industrial conditions.

 The winning teams will be awarded a prize money, so stay tuned for the full release on the **1st of February 2026**.
 The challenge winners will be announced at ICRA in June 2026.